Schynam/Cyclistic-Case-Study/README.md

 Cyclistic Bike-Share public data source is available at Index of “divvy-tripdata”.
 The data is under the  License Agreement between Bikeshare and the City of Chicago.
 For this Case Study, I have chosen to use the 2023 January to December Cyclistic trip data for this analysis.
 Although the company Cyclistic Bike-Share is fictional, I am still obligated to ensure that the 2023 dataset I have chosen for this study ROCCCs.
 Data that ROCCS is reliable, original, comprehensive, is current and also well-cited.

 Cyclistic’s Data Structure

 The comma-delimited (.csv) files I downloaded have 15 columns that include the following: ride_id, rideable_type, started_at, ended_at, start_station_name, start_station_id, end_station_name, end_station_id, start_lat, start_lng, end_lat, end_lng, and member_casual.
 While prepping the data, I needed to join all the .csv files together.
 I have chosen to use SQL Server queries for this step.
-Doing this within RStudio requires the rodbc package!
+Doing this within RStudio requires the rodbc package.
-I prepared the 2023 .CSV files by creating a database called “Cyclistic Bike-Share”.
-I imported all 12 .CSV files and merged them into a table named “Cyclistic_Bike-Share_2023”.
+I prepared the 2023 .CSV files by creating a new database.
+I imported all 12 .CSV files and merged them into a new table.
 While importing the flat files into SQLEXPRESS, I verified and changed the datatypes of the following columns: ride_id(nvarchar(50)), rideable_type(nvarchar(50)), started_at(datetime2), ended_at(datetime2), start_station_name(varchar(MAX)), end_station_name(varchar(MAX)), member_casual(nvarchar(50)).

 Process

 Again, I started this phase of the Study using SQL Statements.
-I needed to identify and remove NULL Values from the table I created from the Prepare Phase - Cyclistic_Bike-Share_2023.
+I needed to identify and remove NULL Values from the table I created from the Prepare Phase.
 I wanted to keep the table created from the merged 12 flat (.csv) files intact.
 Therefore, I created a copy of that table, and from that copy, I deleted the NULL Values.
 The result showed 1387808 rows contained NULL Values.
 There was also the need to verify and remove duplicate records.
 But I found no duplicate records in the 2023 files.

 Analyze

 The first 3 Phases of this analysis were completed using Microsoft SQLEXPRESS - SQL Server 15.0.2130.
 Now it is time to continue the next phase in RStudio.
-I use the Desktop Version of RStudio 2024.12.0+467 “Kousa Dogwood” Release (cf37a3e5488c937207f992226d255be71f5e3f41, 2024-12-11) for windows.
 I have chosen to continue this exercise in the stable environment that RStudio offers and to take advantage of R Markdown in sharing my analysis to the Stakeholders.
 RStudio also provides a functionality for database connectivity.
 In this phase, I need to aggregate the 2023 trip data, make calculations that help identify what trends and relationships the cleaned data presents.
 In order to analyze the 2023 ride-share data, I have to connect to SQLEXPRESS by opening an RODBC channel, as well as set default choices for RStudio.
 Thus, all required R packages like tidyverse, ggplot2, RODBC, lubridate, dplyr, tidyr, and readr were installed and loaded.

 Summary of the table